Frequently Asked Questions

 - Can I request a waiver of any of the required premedical courses?

 - Will the University of Maryland School of Medicine accept pre-medical coursework completed at a community college?

 - What are the oldest MCAT scores accepted?

-- Will you grant me a waiver of four year MCAT requirement?
+- Will you grant me a waiver of the three year MCAT requirement?

 - How will my application be viewed if I have taken the MCAT more than one time?